todstoychev/Paginator/README.md

 	</table>

 =========================

     items_per_page($uri, $items_per_page, $attr = [])

-Creates a dropdown with items per values.
+Creates a dropdown with items per page values.
 Those values can be set in the spark's config file.
-See $config['items_per_page'] .
+See ```$config['items_per_page']``` .
-First argument got to be this part from the uri that represents the controller name.
-If your route is http://example.com/my_controller/my_action, put as first argument 'my_controller'.
-The secont argument is the current items per page value.
+The first argument is the uri of the controller - 'my_controller/my_action' The second argument is the current items per page value.
-Third argument is array with attributes for the items per page form, e.g. ['class' => 'my_css_class', 'id' => 'my_css_id'].
+The third argument is array with attributes for the items per page form, e.g. ['class' => 'my_css_class', 'id' => 'my_css_id'].

 There is a javascript file that provides the functionality for the dropdown.
 You can find it in the assets folder of the spark (Paginator/x.x.x/assets/js/paginator.js).

 ========================

     pagination($items_per_page, $uri, $page = 1, $order = null, $param = null)

 Creates pager links.
 The pager is Bootstrap 3 ready.

-First argument is the current items per page value.
+The first argument is the current items per page value.
-Second argument got to be this part from the uri that represents the controller and the action ('/controller_name/action') name.
+The second argument got to be this part from the uri that represents the controller and the action ('controller_name/action_name').
-If your route is http://example.com/my_controller/my_action, put as first argument 'my_controller'.
-Third argument is the current page number.
+The third argument is the current page number.
-Fourth argument represents the order direction - 'asc' or 'desc'.
+The fourth argument represents the order direction - 'asc' or 'desc'.
-Fifth argument is the database table column name that is sorted.
+The fifth argument is the database table column name that is sorted.